MAthallahR/MAthallahR/README.md

 - 🤝 You can call me Atha/thallah/whatever you want

-- 🏆 My hobbies and interests are games , football , music , learning new things , film , comics
+- 🏆 My hobbies and interests are codes, editing, games, football, music, learning new things, film, comics

 - 💌 Feel free to contact me!